zakaria230/Designreplit10/NETLIFY_DEPLOYMENT.md

 1. **API calls failing**: Check CORS settings on your backend server
 2. **Authentication not working**: Ensure your cookies are set with the appropriate settings for cross-domain requests
+   - Check that `sameSite: 'none'` and `secure: true` are set in production
+   - Verify that your backend domain is configured as a trusted origin
 3. **Environment variables not working**: Verify they are set correctly in Netlify's environment settings
+4. **Session cookies not persisting**: Make sure your backend sets the proper cookie attributes and that the browsers aren't blocking third-party cookies

 ## Additional Resources